Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 <img src="../_static/media/11.network_configuration/section_1/image7.png" style="width:700px" />

 :::{Note}
-If a pop-up message appears saying “Network Unavailable, Continue Connection?”, simply tap “Keep Connection”.
+If a pop-up message appears saying "Network Unavailable, Continue Connection?", simply tap "Keep Connection".
 :::

-(6) If you see a prompt asking **“Switch to and Enter Found Device Screen?”,** it indicates that an incorrect product version was selected in Step 1.
-Tap “OK” to switch directly to the correct version’s mode selection screen.
+(6) If you see a prompt asking **"Switch to and Enter Found Device Screen?",** it indicates that an incorrect product version was selected in Step 1.
+Tap "OK" to switch directly to the correct version's mode selection screen.

 <img class="common_img" src="../_static/media/11.network_configuration/section_1/image8.png" style="width:350px" />